utkwdn/utksds-theme/readme.md

 - `gulp build` will build a testing theme.
 - `gulp dist` will minimize all images and css and javascript for production and place a production ready version of the theme in the `\dist\` directory.

+The NPM commands are:

+- `npm run dev` runs continually and watches the `\src\` directory for changes.
+When you change a file, it rebuilds the theme in the `\build\` directory.
+- `npm run build` will build a testing theme.
+- `npm run dist` will minimize all images and css and javascript for production and place a production ready version of the theme in the `\dist\` directory.

 **Note**: The JS and CSS is edited in the framework project.
 The theme references [javascript](https://images.utk.edu/designsystem/v1/latest/assets/js/utk.js) and [css](https://images.utk.edu/designsystem/v1/latest/assets/css/style.css) files on the images server.